elasticluster/elasticluster/docs/usage.rst

 inspect your clusters.
 The available subcommands are:

 **start**
-    Create a cluster using one of the configured cluster tmplate.
+    Create a cluster using one of the configured cluster templates.

 **stop**
     Stop a cluster and all associated VM instances.